felixge/gopg/README.md

 ## Run it yourself

-Clone the project, make sure you have postgres installed (`initdb` and `pg_ctl` should be in your PATH), then simply type `make`:
+Assuming you have postgres installed (`initdb` and `pg_ctl` should be in your PATH), it's super easy to run this code locally.

+Just clone this project, type `make`, and you should see some output like this:

 ```
 $ make
 # Lots of output related to initializing a standalone postgres instance.
 This
-# will not impact your system install ...
+# is completely harmless and will not impact your main postgres instance!
 === RUN   TestExample
 page 0:
   header: {LSN:0 Checksum:0 Flags:0 Lower:36 Upper:8072 Special:8192 PageSizeVersion:8196 PruneXid:0}: